 Customize these alerts by visiting the Alert Box Dashboard on Streamlabs.com.
 From this page, you can change the image and sound for the different alert types.

 Adding alerts is a perfect opportunity to acknowledge and thank your viewers for contributing to the stream.
 Seeing their name on the screen makes your supporter feel great because you recognize them and encourages others to support you.

-Capturing Desktop Audio in Streamlabs OBS for Mac
+Capturing Desktop Audio in Streamlabs Desktop for Mac

 As of macOS 11 Big Sur, we recommend BlackHole by Existential Audio.
-This guide will cover how to install and set up BlackHole for use with Streamlabs OBS.
+This guide will cover how to install and set up BlackHole for use with Streamlabs Desktop.